WebFuzzing/EvoMaster/docs/blackbox.md

 ### CLI Parameters

 Note that there are several further parameters that can be configured ([see documentation](./options.md)).
-These for example include options to specify where to store the generated files (`--outputFolder`), filter endpoints to test (e.g., `--endpointPrefix`), specify how test files will be named (e.g., `outputFilePrefix` and `outputFileSuffix`), etc.
+These for example include options to specify where to store the generated files (`--outputFolder`), filter endpoints to test (e.g., `--endpointPrefix`), specify how test files will be named (e.g., `--outputFilePrefix` and `--outputFileSuffix`), etc.

 Since version `3.0.0` these options can be specified in the generated `em.yaml` configuration files (so they do not need to be typed each time).